Capital Improvement Fund

 The Campaign for David & Margaret, our capital campaign launched in 2015.
 We are happy to report, the Cedar Springs Apartments and the Youth Workforce Training Center, have been completed and are changing the lives of foster youth aging out of care every day!
 Many of you made that possible.
 Thank you!

-We are now focused on the next round of capital improvements, which include creating a transitional youth center and much needed residential cottage renovations.
-Our goal for 2018 is to raise at least $750,000 to be able to begin the projects listed below:
+We are now focused on the next round of capital improvements, which include much needed residential cottage renovations and restoration of the historic Whitney Building.
+Our goal for 2019 is to raise at least $400,000 to be able to begin the projects listed below:

-We invite you to join other like minded members of our community and change the lives of foster youth.
+We invite you to join other like minded members of our community and change the lives of youth in foster care.
 You will be be helping them create a better future for themselves and for our community.

 Creating spaces that are welcoming, safe and with access to supportive services is invaluable to youth who may not have other options.
 Your gift will give them that safety, belonging and hope.

 A little more about what this phase of the capital campaign will accomplish: